East German football league system: Transfers

 Officially, player transfers for money did not exist in the GDR.
 However, the DFV could 'delegate' a player from one club to another upon the player's request.

 Such delegations were frequently subject to political complexities.
 In 1981, Sachsenring Zwickau player Hans-Uwe Pilz requested a transfer to Dynamo Dresden.
 Despite the DFV's approval, resistance from Zwickau officials scuttled the move.
 In 1982, the DFV approved a second request by Pilz to move to Dresden, only to find that regional DTSB officials from Karl-Marx-Stadt had signed off on papers delegating Pilz to their city's own club: FC Karl-Marx-Stadt.
 The resulting fracas was only settled after intervention from national DTSB chief Manfred Ewald and Socialist Unity Party (SED) Central Committee member Rudolf Hellmann.

 Such horsetrading between competing party, city, and club officials for players was commonplace.
 Although player income was officially restricted to what they earned from their day-jobs, officials offered a variety of under-the-table incentives to lure players away, ranging from apartments, cars, food, or laxer work regimens.

 Clubs

 Affiliations

 Football clubs in the East Germany could be classified into four categories:

 Enterprise sports communities (BSG)

 The enterprise sports communities (Betriebssportgemeinschaften; BSG) were sport communities attached to state-owned enterprises.
 The enterprise sports communities were the basis of sports in East Germany, and were the most common type of football team.
 However, they received the least support from state authorities, and were often subject to arbitrary interventions.
 Players were generally enterprise employees.
 Due to the varying economic output of different industries, the enterprise sports communities varied greatly in financial resources and sporting success, with the "Wismut" and "Chemie" communities proving particular successful.
-The entereprise sports communities can be subdivided into the following:
+The enterprise sports communities can be subdivided into the following: